Kheiden/discord-mic-bot/README.md

 Discord transmits only mono sound to voice channel, which makes it a bad experience in certain cases.
-However, bot can transmit stereo sound to voice channel.
-Thus, you can connect to your party channel as a bot.
+However, a bot can transmit stereo sound to voice channel.
+This means you can connect to your party channel as a bot.
 (You will need an admin to approve.)